miguelaroque/NeuralNetworks/README.md

-# Python_NeuralNetworks
+# NeuralNetworks
-Testing MLP and RBF nets using Cross Validation to organize Inditex database in classes.
+Testing MLP and RBF arquitectures using Cross Validation to organize Fashion-MNIST dataset in classes.